instructure/canvas-contrib/Branding/Customizations/enable_mathjax/README.md

   $$ \left( \sum_{k=1}^n a_k b_k \right)^2 \leq \left( \sum_{k=1}^n a_k^2 \right) \left( \sum_{k=1}^n b_k^2 \right) $$

 While you do not have to be in the source view to insert a formula, you may want to verify that the formula is not enclosed by "&lt;pre&gt;&lt;/pre&gt;" tags.
 These tags block MathJax from working properly.

+An example of a Canvas Course with this working is https://cwt.instructure.com/courses/216663.

 Support
 ======